 This chapter reports the results of applying the procedures described in Chapter 3: Data & Methods.
 I begin by demonstrating for the reader how to interpret the ternary plots used to visually represent the degree of lexical flexibility for individual items (R1) (Sec- tion 4.2).
 Next I look at the flexibility of lexical items in English and Nuuchahnulth, both independently and in comparison (Section 4.3).
 I then I investigate whether lexical flexi- bility depends on corpus size (R2) (Section 4.4), followed by the relationship between the degree of lexical flexibility and frequency / dispersion (R3) (Section 4.5).
 Finally, I discuss the behavior of flexible items with respect to their semantics (R4) (Section 4.6).

-So nice to see the précis.
+So nice to see the précis!
+(But your probably don’t need to say it all twice.)

 Introduction